hasauino/rrt_exploration_tutorials/README.md

 # rrt_exploration_tutorials
-This package provides launch files for Gazebo simulation needed to test the rrt_exploration package
+This package is a complementary package for the [rrt_exploration](https://github.com/hasauino/rrt_exploration) ROS package.
+It provides Gazebo simulation files needed.